influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 ### Authenticate your connection to InfluxDB

-To authenticate your connection, run the following command, replacing:
+- To authenticate your InfluxDB connection, run the following command, replacing `username:password` with your credentials:

+    ```js
-`curl -u username:password -XPOST "http://localhost:8086/..."`
+    curl -u username:password -XPOST "http://localhost:8086/..."

-Provide an HTTP Basic Authentication header.
-See [Authentication and authorization in InfluxDB](/influxdb/v1.7/administration/authentication_and_authorization/) for details on using HTTP Basic Authentication with InfluxDB.
-- Provide a username and password as HTTP query parameters:
-  - `u`: username
-  - `p`: password
+    ```

+For more detail on authentication, see [Authentication and authorization in InfluxDB](/influxdb/v1.7/administration/authentication_and_authorization/).

 ### Create, verify, and upload the LDAP configuration file